Structured Cabling in Schools

 Retrofit Cabling Solutions

 Installing modern structured cabling in existing school buildings presents unique challenges.
-Many UK schools occupy buildings that are decades old, with limited ceiling voids, solid walls, asbestos-containing materials, and listed building restrictions.
-SchoolCare’s engineers are experienced in working within these constraints, using creative routing solutions and surface-mounted containment to deliver modern connectivity without compromising the building fabric or disrupting the school day.
+Many UK schools occupy buildings that are decades old.
+These often have limited ceiling voids, solid walls, asbestos-containing materials, and listed building restrictions.
+Notably, SchoolCare’s engineers are experienced in working within these constraints.
+They use creative routing solutions and surface-mounted containment to deliver modern connectivity.
+This approach avoids compromising the building fabric or disrupting the school day.

 Site Survey & Assessment

-Every retrofit project begins with a thorough site survey to assess existing infrastructure, identify containment routes, check for asbestos, and understand any listed building or conservation area restrictions.
-Our engineers produce a detailed cabling design that works within the constraints of your building, minimising the need for disruptive structural work whilst maximising the performance and coverage of your network.
+Specifically, every retrofit project begins with a thorough site survey.
+Our engineers assess existing infrastructure, identify containment routes, check for asbestos, and note any listed building or conservation area restrictions.
+Consequently, our engineers produce a detailed cabling design that works within your building’s constraints.
+This minimises disruptive structural work whilst maximising the performance and coverage of your network.

 Minimising Disruption

-We understand that schools are working environments and schedule the most disruptive cabling work during school holidays and half terms wherever possible.
-Where work must take place during term time, our engineers work methodically to keep noise, dust, and disruption to an absolute minimum.
+Importantly, we understand that schools are working environments.
+We schedule the most disruptive cabling work during school holidays and half terms wherever possible.
+When work must happen during term time, our engineers work methodically.
+They keep noise, dust, and disruption to an absolute minimum.
 We coordinate with school facilities managers to plan access around lessons, examinations, and school events.

 Surface & Concealed Options

-Depending on the building construction, we deploy a combination of concealed cabling within existing voids and trunking systems, and surface-mounted PVC or aluminium containment where concealed routing is not practical.
-In heritage and listed buildings, we work with conservation officers to agree appropriate containment solutions that satisfy both connectivity requirements and heritage protection obligations.
+Specifically, depending on the building construction, we deploy concealed cabling within existing voids and trunking systems.
+Where concealed routing is not practical, we use surface-mounted PVC or aluminium containment instead.
+In heritage and listed buildings, we work with conservation officers to agree appropriate containment solutions.
+These must satisfy both connectivity requirements and heritage protection obligations.

 Cable Types & Standards